ostatni5/tk-2022/README.md

  - `CMakeLists.txt` - file needed by CMake to generate build files,
  - `/src` - directory with source code
  - `/test` - directory with tests

+Inside the src directory are these files:
+ - `peopleServer` - the REST server,
+ - `processRequest` - file with functions for processing request,
+ - `PeopleDetector` - here is people detection implemented,
+ - `cascades` - directory with cascade files used in people detection.